 View Current Goals

 Goal Planning sections can be configured to display the reviewee's current goals.
-Note: Goals that are pending approval are not displayed in the Goal Planning section.
 If the Goal Planning section is configured to display the reviewee's current goals and if Goal Preferences allow goals to be edited after creation, then the reviewer can edit or cancel existing goals.

 - A user completing a self-review can edit or cancel their goals.
 If goal approval is required, then users can request goal modification approval or goal cancellation approval.